 Craig Murphy is the founder and executive director of the Family and Educational Wellness (FEW) Center.
 He is a nationally certified school psychologist.
-He received his MS and PhD degrees in school psychology from the Pennsylvania State University.
+He received his MS and PhD in school psychology from the Pennsylvania State University.
 Dr. Murphy has spent over twenty years working in public schools.
 He is currently an Associate Professor of School Psychology at William James College and the clinical director of the Summit Therapeutic Program for the Bi-County (BICO) Collaborative in Walpole, Massachusetts.
 In his role at BICO, Dr. Murphy conducts comprehensive neuropsychological evaluations, risk assessments, and threat assessments for over 50 schools districts throughout Massachusetts.

 Dr. Murphy has extensive research and grant-writing experience, which have led to securing over two million dollars in federal funding to evaluate and refine strategies and interventions used to support children with emotional and behavioral disabilities.
 His research efforts have focused on changing educator and parent perceptions of students with problem behaviors and fragile emotions, and integrating developmental factors into children's mental health treatment.